LocationLongmen, Guangdong, China

 Design DirectorPeng Zheng

-From the architect.
+Text description provided by the architects.
 The beauty of coexistence is about life and also death; it is about eternity and also instant; it is about scenery and also us in the scenery.

 The Eight Bamboo Villas in Nankun Mountain are half hidden in green mountain by a stream, they are just like the eight sages in the bamboo forest accompanies by faint flowery fragrance and birds’ tweet.
 In here bathing in hot spring and watching the changing world, it enables people to feel the low-profile leisure and the beauty of simplicity “from the nature and returning to the nature”.